St Paul's

 'In order to do this we must be obedient to Christ who placed a child in the midst of his disciples and encourages us all to be childlike in our faith (Matthew 18.1-5).
 So we must practise fully and positively a ministry to all children, young people and adults, and respond sensitively and compassionately to their needs in order to help keep them safe from harm'.
 (Parish Safeguarding Handbook, House of Bishops, Church of England, 2019)

-St Paul's have an appointed Parish Safeguarding Officer and Children's Champion.
-The clergy team at St Paul's have completed the required Safeguarding Training, and the PCC and Churchwardens are completing the recommended Safeguarding training.
+St Paul's have an appointed Parish Safeguarding Officer (Angela Molloy) and Children's Champion (Emma Dawson).
+The clergy and ministry team, PSO, Churchwardens and PCC at St Paul's have completed the required Safeguarding Training and receive updates on safeguarding training and advice through the London Diocesan Safeguarding Team.

 Further details about Safeguarding and the House of Bishops Safeguarding Policy can be found here: